 Kurt Fogle, a former partner in Bass Bay Brewhouse who also helped develop the Milk Can Hamburgers and Custard and Milk Bottle Bakery concept with his wife Katie, departed Bass Bay Brewhouse in Muskego along with McCormick earlier this summer.
-And the trio spent the past month honing in on the Dairyland concept, which captures both their mutual appreciation for Midwestern classics and a desire to steward and showcase elements of Wisconsin’s rich food culture.
+The trio spent the past month honing in on the Dairyland concept, which captures both their mutual appreciation for Midwestern classics and a desire to steward and showcase elements of Wisconsin’s rich food culture.

 “We were looking for a brand and concept that wrapped its arms around what we actually stand for,” says Kurt Fogle.
 “As we spent time this summer, traveling around the State looking for producers, what really hit us is that we’re surrounded by all of this bounty… this concept is rooted in that.”